M1117 armored security vehicle: History

 The vehicle (originally the ASV-150) is a purpose-built 21st-century version of Cadillac Gage's V-100 Commando family of Armored fighting vehicles which was used by the U.S. Army Military Police during the Vietnam War; whose duties often consisted of providing armed escort for wheeled convoys.
 The USAF in South Vietnam utilized an open hatched (turret-less) Commando for base security missions.
 The ASV 150 was a much improved version of the earlier Cadillac Gage vehicle, with improved armor protection and better maneuverability due to the use of Timoney's independent suspension system.

 In the 1980s, U.S. military doctrine emphasized two distinct types of equipment.
 Tanks and infantry fighting vehicles were for frontline combat, and unarmored utility vehicles for transport behind the lines.
 In 1993, the military had to fight through Mogadishu in unarmored Humvees, leading to the development of up-armored models.
-Many generals doubted the benefits, but the Military Police Corps, tasked with patrolling the "safe" rear area behind the battle line, insisted that the Army fund a slow but steady production of the bullet resistant M1114 Humvee.
+Many generals doubted the benefits, but the Military Police Corps, tasked with patrolling the "safe" rear area behind the battle line, insisted that the Army fund a slow but steady production of the bullet-resistant M1114 Humvee.

 In 1999, the United States Army began buying a limited number of M1117s for the Military Police Corps.
-They were field tested by MP units in Kosovo, mostly by members of the 709th MP Battalion.
+They were field-tested by MP units in Kosovo, mostly by members of the 709th MP Battalion.
 The program was canceled in 2002 because of budget priorities.
 The United States Army believed that existing vehicles could be used without an "unacceptable level of risk."
 (At $800,000 each in 2011, the M1117 was significantly more expensive than the $140,000 price for an M1114 and $220,000 for an armoured M1114.)

-When the Iraq War began in 2003, there were 49 ASVs in service, with almost all of them being assigned to MP units.
+When the Iraq War began in 2003, there were 49 ASVs in service, almost all assigned to MP units.
 The first MP unit to officially use them in a combat zone was the 527th MP Company and other elements of the 720th Military Police Battalion.
-However, the onset of events in Iraq gave new life to the ASV program as HMMWVs proved vulnerable to attacks and a large source of casualties.
+However, the onset of events in Iraq gave new life to the ASV program as HMMWVs proved vulnerable to attacks and prone to numerous casualties.
 Up-armored HMMWVs were not designed to be armored cars like the M1117, which are designed to withstand hits from small arms, mines and rockets in front-line combat units.
-Soldiers who used the M1117s, and some members of Congress visiting Iraq, favored them over other mine protected vehicles.
+Soldiers who used the M1117s, and some members of Congress visiting Iraq, favored them over other mine-protected vehicles.